 2. Identify the Tasks That Make up Your Project Timeline

 Each deliverable represents a milestone on your project timeline.
 The points between them are the tasks required to create that project deliverable.
-In order to make sure you have a thorough list of all your tasks, use a work breakdown structure, which is a tree diagram with your final deliverable on top and all the steps leading to it.
+In order to ensure that you have a thorough list of all your tasks, use a work breakdown structure, which is a tree diagram with your final deliverable on top and all the steps leading to it.

 3. Evaluate Your Project Timeline

 Next, look over each of the tasks and events you’ve collected and ask yourself—do they achieve the goal?
 Are they specific enough?
-This is how you determine what is essential, and what could be left aside if time and costs constrain your effort.
+This is how you determine what’s essential and what could be left aside if time and costs constrain your effort.

 4. Add Dates to the Timeline

 Every task must have a duration, and together, they all have to fit within the timeframe of your project timeline.
 Therefore, it’s critical that you do your best to estimate the time each task will take.
 There are several ways to get more accuracy, from your personal judgment or expert team members’ opinions to historical data and statistical analysis.

 5. Create a Timeline on Paper or With a Project Timeline Maker

 Finally, you’re ready to map out your timeline.
 You have all the project scope elements you need, and they can be assembled manually or by using a timeline maker or project management software.
 A timeline maker will only help you create a project timeline, while a project management software will cover your time tracking, task management and team collaboration needs.

 Best Project Timeline Makers

 If you’re looking for a timeline maker software solution, there are many products of varying features, from rudimentary to complex.
 Here are a few to try out, some free and others paid.
 We’ve only included timeline makers that offer project timelines excluding those that focus on graphic design, infographics and presentations.